-- SCCCS shall be solely responsible for compliance with state and federal Child Find requirements. - SCCCS shall implement policies and procedures of the SELPA in which it is a member to ensure timely identification and referral of students suspected of having a disability.
+- SCCCS II shall be solely responsible for compliance with state and federal Child Find requirements. - SCCCS II shall implement policies and procedures of the SELPA in which it is a member to ensure timely identification and referral of students suspected of having a disability.

-Interim and Initial Placements of New SCCCS Students
+Interim and Initial Placements of New SCCCS II Students

-If a student enrolls at SCCCS with an existing IEP, SCCCS will notify Ocean View School District or the SELPA (where applicable according to SELPA policies) within 5 days.
+If a student enrolls at SCCCS II with an existing IEP, SCCCS II will notify the SELPA (where applicable according to SELPA policies) within 5 days.
 An IEP meeting will be convened within 30 days to review the existing IEP, discuss the student's present levels of performance and needs, and offer an appropriate placement and services.
-Prior to such a meeting and pending agreement on a new IEP, SCCCS shall work with Ocean View School District and/or SELPA to implement the existing IEP at SCCCS or as otherwise agreed by the parent/guardian.
+Prior to such a meeting and pending agreement on a new IEP, SCCCS II shall work with the SELPA to implement the existing IEP at SCCCS II or as otherwise agreed by the parent/guardian.